Proton Waja

-The Proton Waja is a saloon car manufactured by Malaysian automotive company, Proton, first released in May 2000.
+The Proton Waja is a saloon car manufactured by Malaysian automotive company, Proton, it was launched in May 2000 by fourth Prime Minister Mahathir Mohamad.

 The name Waja, which means (strong as) steel in Malay has both physical and abstract connotations.
 In the United Kingdom, it was sold as the Proton Impian, in which Impian was another derivative of the Malay language, meaning dream.

 The Proton Waja was heralded as the first indigenously-designed Malaysian car upon its debut.
 However, it was later revealed that the Waja's chassis is a modified adaptation of the Mitsubishi Carisma / Volvo S40 platform.
 Furthermore, early Waja models were powered by Mitsubishi and Renault engines, as the development of Proton's own Campro engine did not complete in time for the Waja's launch frame.

 Over 292,556 Proton Wajas were sold between 2000 and 2012.
 Waja variants powered by the 1.6 litre Mitsubishi 4G18 engine made up for the bulk of total sales, followed by the 1.6 litre Proton CamPro S4PH / CPS and lastly, the 1.8 litre Renault F4P.

 History

 The Proton Waja was launched on 8 May 2000, together with the introduction of Proton's new corporate logo.
 Early batches of the Waja had no airbags, ABS, and came with fabric seats only.

 On Saturday, 6 October 2001, the Proton Waja 1.6X was launched.
-It was only available with an automatic transmission and was equipped with more luxurious items like a semi automatic Proton Air air conditioning system, ABS with Brake Assist (BA) and Electronic Brake Force Distribution (EBD), auto flip mirror, a semi wood steering wheel, wood grain interior, full leather seats and door trim.
+It was only available with an automatic transmission and was equipped with more luxurious items like a semi automatic air conditioning system, ABS with Brake Assist (BA) and Electronic Brake Force Distribution (EBD), auto flip mirror, a semi wood steering wheel, wood grain interior, full leather seats and door trim.
 The audio system was upgraded to a Clarion PX1676AA, with a built in CD player and six disc CD changer.

 Proton made minor changes to the seats by adding rear armrest with cup holder (which the standard Waja lacked), rear seats adjustable head rest and lumbar support for driver seats.
 Safety features were also added such as a driver's airbag and ABS.

 In 2002, Proton launched the Proton Waja 1.8X.
 It was powered by the Renault F4P engine, which was also found in the Renault Laguna.
 Its equipment was mostly shared with the Proton Waja 1.6X.
 However changes included a passenger airbag and larger front discs brakes.

 In conjunction with the 20th anniversary since the launch of the Proton Saga in 1985, a limited edition Waja called the Proton Waja 20th Anniversary was launched sometime in 2005.
 Also known as P20Y or Proton's 20 year, this limited edition was powered by the Mitsubishi 4G18 engine and featured leather seats with 20th anniversary logo embossed.
 The front grill got a U-shaped chrome surround and wheels identical to that later used with CPS powered Waja's.